T of C

 劉安 1

-Qin illustration 34 in Taiyin Daquanji shows what it says is a qin named Yun Quan by Liu An, but that Liu An is from Jin, so it is presumably a different Liu An.6
+Qin illustration 34 in Taiyin Daquanji shows what it says is a qin named Yun Quan by Liu An, but that Liu An was from Jin, so it is presumably a different Liu An.6

 The original Qin Shi essay begins as follows.7